brachi-wernick/kafka-stream-skeleton/README.md

 docker logs kafka-consumer -f
 ```

-also here, you can use some kafka sink connect, to send result to some external system, DB, elasticsearch
+You can use Kafka Connect to send the results to an external system, such as SQL DB or elasticsearch.

 ## Installation